 Awareness – At the awareness stage a buyer is looking for possible ways to better clean his house.
 They google for house cleaning tips and comes across your video.
 They think it is great, gets curious about you and notice that you are a cleaner.
 They then read your blurb, and it germinates the idea that a cleaner might be the answer.

-Consideration – At the consideration stage a buyer wants more detail on whether to use a cleaner or do it themselves.
+Consideration – Here a buyer wants more detail on whether to use a cleaner or do it themselves.
 They watch your video, realise it is pretty difficult, and decide they want a cleaner.
 Again, they see your blurb and decide to put you on a shortlist.

 Decision – At the decision stage a buyer is looking for reassurance that you are a good cleaner.
 They will watch your how-to video…Bingo!